ZaeemTarrar/rust-book/README.md

 <h2>Fundamentals</h2>

-In-depth exploration of core concepts and syntax of JavaScript, providing a strong foundation for more advanced topics.
+In-depth exploration of core concepts and syntax of RUST, providing a strong foundation for more advanced topics.

 </div>